The Sanctuary at Ol Lentille: Our full report

 ** Guests at Ol Lentille have donated a remarkable US$5 million to the Ol Lentille charity since the lodge opened, enabling them to build: a hospital (Kimanjo Hospital); three primary schools, a secondary school; numerous nurseries; classrooms at eight other schools; and water and sanitation projects.

 The Sanctuary at Ol Lentille is all about the community.
 Yes, some of the rooms and relaxation areas of the four villas could be better arranged and more comfortably furnished.
 And there’s an inconsistency of design and finish that is surprising in a lodge with Ol Lentille’s reputation.
 However, the huge benefits to the local Laikipiak Maasai and Samburu communities are undeniable.
 And there are many things to like here: we loved the panoramic views, the very wide range of included activities, the excellent food, and the warm and attentive staff.
-With some cosmetic improvements, Ol Lentille could be a real knock-out.
+We thought with some cosmetic improvements, Ol Lentille could be a real knock-out, and we understand a comprehensive refurb took place in 2022.
+We look forward to returning.

 - Laikipia, Kenya